Computer screen displaying command prompt with network ping commands and timeout results.

 • Quarterly business reviews (frequency varies by package)

-• IT documentation (network diagrams, asset inventory, procedures)
+• IT documentation including network diagrams, asset inventory, and procedures

 • Vendor management and license tracking